elementx54/moosefw_vim/README.md

 ---
-To help make writing [MOOSE](http://mooseframework.org/) input files easier on a common editor found on almost all remote computation resources, I want to make a VIM plugin that does the style right, highlights keywords, does folding, and does section movement correctly.
+To help make writing [MOOSE](http://mooseframework.org/) input files easier on a common editor found on almost all remote computation resources, I want to make a Vim plugin that does the style right, highlights keywords, does folding, and does section movement correctly.
+Vim style documentation also included and accessed by `:help moose_fw`.

 ## INSTALLING
 ---
 ### Manual Method
-Inside the users home VIM directory (on Linux `.vim`) copy the contents of each subdirectory into the corresponding subdirectory.
+Inside the user's home Vim directory (on Linux `.vim`) copy the contents of each subdirectory into the corresponding subdirectory.
 If a subdirectory does not exist then create that subdirectory.
 Ensure that syntax, indentation, and folding is on by filetype.

 ### [Vundle](https://github.com/VundleVim/Vundle.vim) Method